 Reed beds reduce carbon in the build phase, as excavated material can be banked; removing the need to export soil from site, and the imported gravel has a considerably lower level of embedded carbon than concrete.
 In addition, the ongoing operation remains lower carbon and lower cost, as the distribution and draw off pipework is usually arranged so that the process operates through gravity and without the need for chemical additives.

 Reed beds are typically designed to deliver the required effluent quality when they are at their lowest performance – when it is cold with short daylight hours – so their footprint is much larger than is required when weather variations dictate greater productivity and growth; specifically during warm and sunny months.
 Over time, they provide effective carbon sequestration and contribute to overall zero net carbon within the industry.
 They also provide wider environmental benefits such as habitat for wildfowl and in some cases flood resilience within the catchment.

 Historically, reed beds have been seen as a ‘fit and forget’ part of the treatment stream, and although they are low maintenance, Stonbury understands that this does not mean ‘no maintenance’.
 Stonbury’s previous experience in reed bed management and refurbishment ensures that they are well-equipped to maintain long-lasting biological systems and advocate an annual maintenance regime to remove senesced organic material and repair pipework to ensure continued functionality and efficacy of the process.

 As industry leaders in extending asset life techniques and providing lower-carbon alternatives within conventional builds, Stonbury is already making a difference to the water industry’s carbon production and are proud to promote reed beds and other soft engineering methods as part of their green engineering strategy to reduce costs, protect and enhance the environment, and play an active role in reducing the impact of the climate crisis.

-Click here to read one of our Reed Bed refurbishment Project News.
+Click here to read one of our reed bed refurbishment Project News articles.